AzureAD/microsoft-authentication-library-for-js/lib/msal-common/docs/multi-tenant-accounts.md

 # Multi-tenant Support in MSAL JS SDKs

-> This is an advanced document regarding the handling of accounts to acquire tokens across tenants in the `msal-browser` and `msal-node` SDKs.
+> This document is about the handling of multi-tenant accounts to acquire tokens across tenants in the `msal-browser` and `msal-node` SDKs.
 For basic account information, please review the [Accounts](./accounts.md) document.

 ## Table of Contents